jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ## Running the DB to document mapper script

-Once the `runtime_config.json` and the `mapping_config.json` files running the script is straight forward.
-The JSON files can have any name but the mapping file comes before the runtime file.
+Once the `runtime_config.json` and the `mapping_config.json` the mapper script can be run.

 ```bash
 python build_document_mapping_from_db.py -c mapping_config.json -r runtime_config.json
 ```

+The mapping file is given with `-c` flag and the runtime file is given with the `-r`.
+The script supports the `-h` or help option.

 The script will generate a set of JSON files that are stored in the `"data_directory"` defined in the `runtime_config.json` file.
 The data will likely be split across multiple JSON files.
-The name of each generated file is stored in a file that starts with `"base_file_name"` defined parameter and ends in `"_batches.json"`.
+The name of each generated file is stored in a file that starts with `"base_file_name"` defined parameter and the file name ends in `"_batches.json"`.
 This file is needed for further steps in the pipeline.

-# Mapping a JSON Document to HDF5
+# Mapping JSON Documents to a HDF5 matrix container

-Mapping a document to a matrix is an important step in machine learning  mining applications.
+The JSON documents provide a structured way to examine data that is stored across multiple database tables.
+To apply machine learning or data mining algorithms to the JSON the document needs to be mapped to a matrix format.
-A mapping file provides instructions for mapping elements in JSON document into a flat 2D matrix format.
+A mapping file provides instructions for mapping elements in the JSON document into a flat 2D matrix format.
 A JSON document can be mapped multiple ways.

 ```json